Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic10/assignment10_flight_delays_kaggle.md

 roc_auc_score(y_valid, xgb_valid_pred)
 ```

-Now we do the same with the whole training set, make predictions to test set and form a submission file.
+Now we do the same with the whole training set, make predictions to the test set and form a submission file.
 This is how you beat the first benchmark.

 ```{code-cell} ipython3